Calculate the right macronutrient balance using our macro calculator below. Enter your age, gender, height, weight, and activity level to get started.

 For example, if you are doing a lot of endurance exercises one day, you might choose to increase your carb intake that day.
 If the next day is a rest day, you can switch over to a more balanced approach.

 Counting macros can be an effective way to maintain a healthy eating pattern and can aid in weight loss and muscle building.
-You can really target your needs by discussing your goals with a dietitian or physician to determine the best macro percentages for you to follow.
+You can target your specific needs by discussing your goals with a dietitian or physician to determine the best macro percentages for you to follow.

 How to Count Macros